victorzimmer/MapKit/README.md

 ## Upcoming Features

-* Map pins [Since v0.0.2 you can create standard red pins]
+* Map pins [Partially Completed]
+[Since v0.0.2 you can create standard red pins]
+[Since v0.0.3 you can create complex pins, see docs]
-* Map and pin click events with JavaScript callback
+* Map and pin click events with JavaScript callback [Partially Completed] [Since v0.0.3 The additon of Complex Pins supports callbacks for click and move]
 * Implementation of Polygons
 * Ability to place HTML elements on top of WebView
 * Android support